TalkingQuickly/rails-server-template/Readme.md

 This is the example code which section one of the book "Reliably Deploying Rails Applications" available from leanpub here <https://leanpub.com/deploying_rails_applications> is based.

 If you run into any issues using the template provided here, please open a Github issue, I actively monitor these and will respond as quickly as possible.

+## Requirements

+This template is designed to work on Ubuntu 14.04 (the current LTS) and is tested regularly against Digital Ocean and Linode.

+When opening an issue, please include the Ubuntu version and provider the issue was encountered on.